gvwilson/thirdbit/_posts/2008/2008-07-09-portrait-of-the-author.md

 date: 2008-07-09 13:27:34
 year: 2008
 ---
-I got my first two copies of <a href="http://pyre.third-bit.com/blog/archives/1280.html"><em>A Bottle of Light</em></a> last week, and immediately handed them off to my nephews (to whom the book is dedicated).
+I got my first two copies of <em>A Bottle of Light</em> last week, and immediately handed them off to my nephews (to whom the book is dedicated).
 About half an hour ago, the postman delivered a (small) box full --- w00t!
 It's only available through a special reading program that Scholastic is running in schools, rather than regular and online bookstores, but I'm still happy enough to see it to grin a cheesy grin:

 <img src="{{site.github.url}}/files/2008/07/picture.jpg" alt="Portrait of the Author" />